-(b) Notwithstanding anything to the contrary set forth in this Agreement, the Company's obligation under this Agreement to cause a Registration Statement and any filings with any state securities commission to become effective or to amend or supplement a Registration Statement shall be suspended in the event and during such period as unforeseen circumstances exist (including without limitation (i) an underwritten primary offering by the Company if the Company is advised by the underwriters that the sale of Registrable Shares under the Registration Statement would impair the pricing or commercial practicality of the primary offering or (ii) pending negotiations relating to, or consummation of, a transaction or the occurrence of an event that would require additional disclosure of material information by the Company in the Registration Statement or such filing, as to which the Company has a bona fide business purpose for preserving confidentiality or which renders the Company unable to comply with SEC requirements) (such unforeseen circumstances being hereinafter referred to as a "Suspension Event") that would make it impractical or unadvisable to cause the Registration Statement or such filings to become effective or to amend or supplement the Registration Statement, but such suspension shall continue only for so long as such event or its effect is continuing.
-The Company shall notify the Holders of the existence and, in the case of circumstances referred to in clause (i) of this Section 8(b), nature of any Suspension Event.
+(b) Notwithstanding anything else to the contrary set forth in this Agreement, the Company's obligation under this Agreement to cause a Registration Statement and any filings with any state securities commission to become effective or to amend or supplement a Registration Statement shall be suspended in the event and during such period as unforeseen circumstances exist (including without limitation (i) an underwritten primary offering by the Company if the Company is advised in writing by the underwriters that the sale of Registrable Shares under the Registration Statement would impair the pricing or commercial practicality of the primary offering or (ii) pending negotiations relating to, or consummation of, a transaction or the occurrence of an event that would require additional disclosure of material information by the Company in the Registration Statement or such filing, as to which the Company has a bona fide business purpose for preserving confidentiality or which renders the Company unable to comply with SEC requirements) (such unforeseen circumstances being hereinafter referred to as a "Suspension Event") that would make it impractical or inadvisable to cause the Registration Statement or such filings to become effective or to amend or supplement the Registration Statement, but such suspension shall continue only for so long as such event or its effect is continuing.
+The Company shall notify each Holder of the existence and, in the case of circumstances referred to in clause (i) of this Section 8(b), nature of any Suspension Event.

-(c) Each Holder of Registrable Shares agrees, if requested by the Company in the case of a Company-initiated non-underwritten offering, or if requested by the managing underwriter or underwriters in a Company-initiated underwritten offering, not to effect any public sale or distribution of any of the securities of the Company, including a sale pursuant to Rule 144, during the 15-day period prior to, and during the 60-day period beginning on, the date of effectiveness of the registration statement relating to such Company-initiated offering.
+(c) Each Holder agrees if requested in writing by the Company in the case of a Company-initiated non-underwritten offering or by the managing underwriter or underwriters in a Company-initiated underwritten offering, not to effect any public sale or distribution of any of the securities of the Company, including a sale pursuant to Rule 144, during the 15-day period prior to, and during the 60-day period beginning on, the date of effectiveness of the registration statement relating to such Company-initiated offering.

 9. Black-Out Period.

-Each Holder agrees that, following the effectiveness of any Registration Statement (except an Issuance Registration Statement) relating to Registrable Shares of such Holder, such Holder will not effect any sales of the Registrable Shares pursuant to the Registration Statement or any filings with any state Securities Commission at any time after such Holder has received notice from the Company to suspend sales as a result of the occurrence or existence of any Suspension Event or so that the Company may correct or update the Registration Statement or such filing.
-The Holder may recommence effecting sales of the Shares pursuant to the Registration Statement or such filings following further notice to such effect from the Company, which notice shall be given by the Company not later than five (5) business days after the conclusion of any such Suspension Event.
+Each Holder agrees that, following the effectiveness of any Resale Registration Statement relating to Registrable Shares of such Holder, such Holder will not effect any sales of the Registrable Shares pursuant to the Resale Registration Statement or any filings with any state securities commission at any time after such Holder has received notice from the Company to temporarily suspend sales as a result of the occurrence or existence of any Suspension Event so that the Company promptly may correct or update the Resale Registration Statement or such filing.
+During such period, the Company will not be obligated to effect redemptions of Units under an Issuance Registration Statement.
+The Holder may recommence effecting sales of the Shares pursuant to the Resale Registration Statement or such filings following further notice to such effect from the Company, which notice shall be given by the Company not later than five (5) business days after the conclusion of any such Suspension $\mathsf{Event}.$

 10. Additional Shares.
 The Company, at its option, may register, under any Registration Statement and any filings with any state securities commissions filed pursuant to this Agreement, any number of unissued Common Shares of the Company or any Common Shares of the Company owned by any other shareholder or shareholders of the Company.